 This section contains information about Malaysia and its many travel destinations.
 After this country overview you will find a section for each state in Malaysia which goes into more detail about what they each have to offer travellers including place that should be visited, their major towns and some suggested hotels.
 You will also find relevant articles written by our journalists

-At the end of this section you will find information about the major airlines which fly in and out of Malaysia, as well as any deals they are currently offering.
+In the Airline section you will find information about the major airlines which fly in and out of Malaysia, as well as any deals they are currently offering.

 Malaysia consists of thirteen states of which nine are run by hereditary rulers (Perlis, Perak, Kedah, Kelantan, Terengganu, Selangor, Johor, Negeri Sembilan, Pahang,) and four (Penang, Melaka, Sabah and Sarawak) are ruled by Governors.
 The country is split geographically into two land masses.
 Sabah and Sarawak are located on the Island of Borneo (shared with Brunei and Indonesia) and the other states are on the mainland (called peninsular Malaysia).
 There are also three Federal territories Labuan (an island off the coast of Borneo) Putrajaya the administrative headquarter and Kuala Lumpur, the capital of the country.

 Malaysia has many things to offer visitors, from beautiful beaches and to wonderful diving spots and jungles adventures.
 Kuala Lumpur (KL) has transformed into a modern city while George Town and Melaka have been given world heritage status by UNESCO.
 Accommodations in Malaysia range from homestay programmes in rural villages to give you a feel for local rural life to some of the world’s best hotels offering pampered luxury.
 Malaysia is famous for its wonderful food which is influenced by the three prominent cultures in the country – Malay, Indian and Chinese.
 There are also many other cuisines available as people form all over the world have set up restaurants.